The historical processing of Jewish history in Gunzenhausen during the Nazi era

 Netanel visited the city of his ancestors in 2016.
 Still today, Jewish families come to Gunzenhausen every year.
 If you are planning a visit, it would be good if you gave advance notice.
 Then someone would be there to welcome you and show you around the city.
 You can advice us of your visit directly via the 'contact form' at the top right of this page or to the city archive email@example.com

 Jewish visitors are particularly interested in the cemetery where their ancestors were buried.
 Elke Hartung is responsible for the Jewish cemetery in Gunzenhausen.
 She offers guided tours there, in which she introduces the burial culture and special tombstones, but also reports on the history of the respective families.
 In addition, the city archivist Werner Mühlhäußer has designed information boards.
+Since 2023, family stories of Jewish residents have been presented in the Taharahaus on an aerial photo of the city center.

 Happily, Melanie Gerdes-Oeder, teacher at the Simon-Marius-Gymnasium and Johannes Kergl, teacher at the Stephani middle school, are continuing to work with students.